U.S. flag

 Prenatal Testing and Preimplantation Genetic Testing

-Once the POT1 pathogenic variant has been identified in an affected family member, prenatal testing and preimplantation genetic testing are possible.
+Once the POT1 pathogenic variant has been identified in an affected family member, prenatal and preimplantation genetic testing are possible.

-Differences in perspective may exist among medical professionals and within families regarding the use of prenatal testing.
-While most centers would consider use of prenatal testing to be a personal decision, discussion of these issues may be helpful.
+Differences in perspective may exist among medical professionals and within families regarding the use of prenatal and preimplantation genetic testing.
+While most health care professionals would consider use of prenatal and preimplantation genetic testing to be a personal decision, discussion of these issues may be helpful.

 Resources